rslaria/Yeng-Website/README.md

 # About

-Yeng is the next generation mobile app which leverages bleeding edge technology to better enhance your alma mater experience through participation from fellow students, faculties and the general public.
+Yeng is the next generation mobile app that leverages bleeding-edge technology to better enhance your alma mater experience through participation from fellow students, faculties, and the general public.
 Experience and streamline your University life like never before using Yeng.

 # App Features